Print

 3. Add all grains and legumes into a rice cooker or pot.

-4. Use the same amount of water as you would for plain white rice and cook as you normally would for rice.
+4. Use the same amount of water as you would for plain white rice and cook (on my rice cooker, I just hit the “Plain” button).
 Fluff and serve.

 Nutrition